This page contains affiliate links. Please read our disclosure for more info.

 Before Your Japan Trip

-- No visa requirements for most nationalities for stays of up to 90 days but have a return flight out as they may grill you upon arrival.
+- Check if you need a visa.
+Visa-free travel is possible for citizens of 68 countries for stays of up to 90 days (including US, UK, Canada, Australia and the EU).
+Do have a return or onward flight out of the country as they may grill you upon arrival.
 It was the nicest immigration interrogation we’ve ever had, though.

-- Buy your Japanese Rail Pass exchange order before you travel to Japan (more on that later).
+- Purchase your Japanese Rail Pass exchange order before you travel to Japan (more on that later).

 - Practice even rudimentary Japanese—numbers are very useful!
 The Pimsleur Japanese audio course is good for learning the basics.